misiektoja/lastfm_monitor/README.md

 Mandatory activity is to create your Last.fm **API key** and **Shared secret** by going to [https://www.last.fm/api/account/create](https://www.last.fm/api/account/create) (or get your existing one from [https://www.last.fm/api/accounts](https://www.last.fm/api/accounts))

 Then change **LASTFM_API_KEY** and **LASTFM_API_SECRET** variables to respective values (or use **-u** and **-w** parameters).

+### User privacy settings

+In order to monitor Last.fm user activity, proper privacy settings need to be enabled on the monitored user account, i.e. in Last.fm *'Settings'* -> *'Privacy'*, the *'Hide recent listening information'* setting should be disabled.
+Otherwise you will get this error message returned by pyLast library: *'Login: User required to be logged in'*.

 ### Spotify sp_dc cookie